 - The records of many women’s organizations, such as the New Orleans YWCA, the New Orleans League of Women Voters, the Quarante Club, the Ruth McEnery Stuart Clan, the Independent Women’s Organization, the New Orleans Women’s Club, the Metairie Women’s Club, Cancer Crusaders, and perhaps most notably, the records of the Poydras Home, which is probably the oldest organization in the country established for women and continuously run by women.

-- The largest paper Carnival collection extant, including original float and costumes designs from 1873 to the present.
+- More than 5,600 original float and costumes designs from 1873 to the present.

 - Papers of Louisiana authors and poets such as John Kennedy Toole, George Washington Cable, Lyle Saxon, Roark Bradford, Frances Parkinson Keyes, Ben Burman, Hermann Deutsch, Ruth McEnery Stuart, and Catharine Savage Brosman.